GitLab Duo Self-Hosted supported platforms

 • If your server is configured behind a proxy or load balancer, you might not need to specify the port, in which case the URL would be https://<hostname>/v1

-After the model has been deployed, you can obtain the model name for the model identifier field in GitLab by querying the vLLM server’s /v1/models endpoint:
+After the model has been deployed, to get the model name for the model identifier field in GitLab, query the vLLM server’s /v1/models endpoint:

 curl \